Scotasloth/Game-Trophy-Tracker/README.md

 # Game-Trophy-Tracker (Python Project)
 A Python program that aims to act as a tracker for game trophies and achievements.
+Works for both Playstation and Xbox.
 ## **Features**

 - **Tracks the trophy progress for games the user specifies.**
 - **Gets information about game and its trohpies**
 - **Makes use of web-scraping to retrieve information**
-- **Stores data in database**
+- **Stores data in an SQLite3 database**

 ## **Prerequisites**